airbnb/okreplay/src/docs/index.md

 ### Security

-Betamax is a testing tool and not a spec-compliant HTTP proxy.
+The Betamax proxy is a testing tool and not a spec-compliant HTTP proxy.
 It ignores _any_ and _all_ headers that would normally be used to prevent a proxy caching or storing HTTP traffic.
 You should ensure that sensitive information such as authentication credentials is removed from recorded tapes before committing them to your app's source control repository.

 ## Examples